*UPDATED May 2020*

 The article is beautifully written.
 Here are some quotations:

 “Mrs Keynes is admittedly the busiest woman in Cambridge.
 Her name by this time should be a household word for there is scarcely a social or public movement in this place with which she either is not or has not been associated”

 “The ordinary man, and presumably the ordinary woman too is appalled at the amount of work she manages in 24 hours, and she adds to it cheerfully, by accepting fresh appointments or new responsibilities”

 “In May 1912 the National Union of Women Workers [was formed] of which Mrs Keynes has been chairman from the start…Really it is a union engaged in social work.
 It’s membership is drawn partly from Girton and Newnham, and it is the largest branch of the union in the British Isles, the next largest being the one at Glasgow.
 The Cambridge Branch has a role of 542 members of whom 178 are either Girton or Newnham girls.”

 That was all before she:

-- Became only the second woman to be Mayor of Cambridge after the wonderful Cllr Eva Hartree
+- Became only the second woman to be Mayor of Cambridge after Cllr Eva Hartree

 - Sorted out our city’s 80 year old problem of replacing the pokey little Shire House with a proper, modern guildhall – she chaired the committee that sorted the issue out.